Science

 How Well Do You Really Know Volcanoes?

-Supervolcanoes, lava types, and eruptions that changed civilization — the deep dive.
+Supervolcanoes, lava types, and eruptions that changed civilization โ€” the deep dive.

 Volcanoes Deep Dive Quiz: Test Your Knowledge

-The 1883 eruption of Krakatoa produced the loudest sound in recorded history — heard nearly 5,000 kilometers away in Australia and generating a pressure wave that circled the globe four times.
-This quiz covers 50 questions about volcanic science, from lava types and eruption styles to supervolcanoes and the Ring of Fire.
+The 1883 eruption of Krakatoa produced the loudest sound in recorded history โ€” heard nearly 5,000 kilometers away in Australia and generating a pressure wave that circled the globe four times.
+This quiz covers everything from shield volcanoes and stratovolcanoes to supervolcanoes, lava types, eruption mechanics, and the volcanic events that reshaped civilizations.

 How It Works